 - From the Projects tab, an animated indicator appears on the rows for all projects monitored at runtime:

 From within a project that is monitored at runtime:

 - Monitored at Runtime appears at the top of the project page.

-- App instances monitored, displays the number of application instances running and monitored by Snyk at runtime
+- Live runtime agents, displays the number of application instances running and monitored by Snyk at runtime

 - Called At Runtime indicates that vulnerable functions were recently invoked in a monitored application instance.
 This tag appears only when vulnerable functions are called for a monitored project.